structr/structr/structr-app/src/main/resources/structr/docs/articles/Building Applications/Dynamic Content.md

 ### localize()

 The `localize()` function returns a translated string for the current locale.
 You pass a key and optionally a domain.
 For details on translations, see the Translations section in the Pages & Templates chapter.

+## Next Steps

+This chapter covered how to display dynamic content: template expressions for values, repeaters for collections, and show/hide conditions for conditional rendering.

+To handle user input – forms, button clicks, and other interactions – see the Event Action Mapping chapter.